Sustainability criteria for solid biomass under the SDE+/SDE++-scheme | RVO.nl

 Verification Protocol

-A new version of the Verification Protocol applies as of 1 January 2022.
+A new version of the Verification Protocol applies as of 1 January 2023.
 This protocol includes the amendments to Dutch legislation as a consequence of the entry into force of REDII.
 These affect installations that received a decision on their application for an SDE(++) subsidy after December 2018.
-You can find the Dutch-language version of the protocol under ‘Downloads’ at the bottom of this page.
-The English-language version will be available for download from the English-language page soon.
+You can find the Verification Protocol pellets 2023 at the bottom of this page.

 Recognised CABs